opensearch-project/documentation-website/_ml-commons-plugin/api/memory-apis/search-message.md

 Parameter | Data type | Description
 :--- | :--- | :---
-`memory_id` | String | The ID of the memory to search for messages matching the query.
+`memory_id` | String | The ID of the memory used to search for messages matching the query.

 #### Example request